jlhapp/Basic_Mapping/README.md

 ![hurricane_line_leaflet](https://cloud.githubusercontent.com/assets/20543318/17524043/d9eb5a6a-5e2a-11e6-949b-a2e544777bce.jpeg)

-#Data Sources used
-The tornado tracks (lines) were downloaded from [NOAA Southern Region Headquarters][1].
-The files were then converted from kml to a shapefile using the "KML to Layer" tool in ArcGIS for Desktop.
-The tornado storm reports (points) were downloaded from [NOAA Southern Region Headquarters][2].

-The csv file of UNC schools were created by looking up individual schools and geocoding the addresses in ArcGIS for Desktop.
-Once a shapefile was created, the xy coordinates were created using the "Add XY Coordinates" tool in ArcGIS for Desktop.

-The raster file used in all the raster examples were obtained from the [Natural Resources Conservation Service GeoSpatial Gateway][3].
-It was obtained at the state level, 1981-2010 Annual Average Raster Precip and Temp (Climate PrismRaster dataset).

-Hurricane data was obtained from the [NOAA National Centers for Environmental Information][4].

-State polygon shapefiles were obtained from the [United States Census Bureau Tiger/Line Shapefiles.][7]
-The American Community Survey data was downloaded from the United States Census Bureau using the [American Community Survey 5-Year Estimates - Geodatabase Format][9].
-Once the geodatabase was imported into ArcGIS for Desktop, the shapefile and table was exported to a shapefile and a csv file.

 #GeoJSON Files

 The primary benefits of using GeoJSON is that it is a JavaScript object with geographic data.
 Also, leaflet is designed to work natively with GeoJSON.
 Users can convert a shapefile to a GeoJSON file using QGIS or in R.  To convert in QGIS, right click on layer and select Save As.
 Change the file type to GeoJSON and save the new layer.